 We're going to build this program in steps, because that will simplify writing it.
+It will also show you how a program is put together!

 1. (10 points) The basis for this simulation is a function that generates numbers randomly.
-Write a function that uses the Python random number generator (see section 4.5) to generate one of the numbers 1, 2, and 3 randomly.
+Write a function that uses the Python random number generator (see section 4.5) to generate one of the numbers 1, 2, and 3 ranadomly.
 Then write a small program that calls this function 50 times and prints each number generated.
 Print the numbers on the same line with no intervening spaces.

-Input.
-The program and function take no input.
+The function, and the program, take no input.